 Sometimes you can find Amex Offers for stores that sell pin-enabled Visa/Mastercard gift cards.
-Once purchased it may be possible to load these to Bluebird/Serve at Walmart or liquidate them in a variety of other ways.
+Once purchased it may be possible to load to prepaid cards, to pay bills, or to buy money orders (see: Manufactured Spending Complete Guide).

 There are three main ways you can buy & liquidate Visa/Mastercard gift card with Amex Offers: